A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Algorithm

 \subsection{Gradient path counting}

-We now restrict our attention to the subgraph of the 1-skeleton of the MS complex consisting of gradient paths between 1-saddles and 2-saddles.
+We now discuss an efficient parallel algorithm for traversing and counting all gradient paths between the reachable pairs identified earlier.
+So, we restrict our attention to the subgraph of the 1-skeleton of the MS complex consisting of gradient paths between 1-saddles and 2-saddles.
 Edges belonging to the corresponding subgraph of the DAG are marked during the previous BFS traversal step.
 Let $G$ denote this subgraph.
 Direct traversal and counting the number of paths between a pair of reachable saddles is again inherently serial.
 Instead, we first construct a minor $G'$ of $G$ by contracting all simple sub-paths in $G$.
-This transformation results in a graph $G'$ whose nodes are either 1-saddles, 2-saddles, or \emph{junction nodes}.
-A junction node is a node whose outdegree is greater than 1.
+This transformation results in a graph $G'$ whose nodes are either 1-saddles, 2-saddles, or junction nodes.
+A \emph{junction node} is a node whose outdegree is greater than 1.
+A path in the graph $G$ is \emph{simple} if none of its interior nodes is a junction node.
+The end points of a maximal simple path of $G$ is either a junction node or a saddle.
+We construct $G'$ by traversing all maximal simple paths of $G$ in parallel.
 Paths in $G'$ are counted using a sequence of matrix multiplication operations, which are amenable to fine grained parallelism.
-We construct the minor in parallel and count the paths using matrix operations.

-\myparagraph{DAG minor construction.} A path in the graph $G$ is \emph{simple} if none of its interior nodes is a junction node.
-We compute a minor $G'$ of $G$ by contracting all simple paths between 1-saddles, 2-saddles and junction nodes into edges between their source and destination nodes.
+\myparagraph{DAG minor construction.} We compute a minor $G'$ of $G$ by contracting all simple paths between 1-saddles, 2-saddles and junction nodes into edges between their source and destination nodes.
 We process all 1-saddles and junction nodes in parallel to trace all paths that originate at that node.
 The paths terminate when they reach a junction node or a 2-saddle.
 So, all paths are guaranteed to reach their destination without splits.
 Note that some of the paths may merge.
 However, such paths originate from different source nodes and are processed by different threads.